RolfSvenning/The-All-Nearest-Smaller-Values-Problem/readme.md

 ---------------------
 1. Ensure CMake (version 3.16 or higher) and a C++20 compliant compiler are installed.
 2. Clone this repository to your system.
+3. Ensure ParlayLib is cloned into your project.
+It's available on [GitHub](https://cmuparlay.github.io/parlaylib/).
 3. Navigate to the project directory and run the following commands: cmake . make